telerik/ajax-docs/api/server/Telerik.Web.UI/MonthViewSettings.md

 Gets or sets the resource grouping direction.

+###  HeaderDateFormat `String`

+Gets or sets the RadScheduler's header date format string in Month View.

+#### Remarks
+For additional information, please read this
+            MSDN article.

-###  ShowResourceHeaders `Boolean`
+###  MinimumRowHeight `Int32`

-Gets or sets a value indicating whether to render resource headers for the current view.
+Gets or sets a value indicating the minimum row height in month view.

+#### Remarks
+This property is ignored when AdaptiveRowHeight
+            	is set to true.

 ###  ReadOnly `Boolean`